DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/04 The Marines Who Got Too Close to UFOs.md

 Gerb
 Herrera became emboldened to break his 14 year silence by new UFO whistleblower protections.
 And in April testified under oath about his wild story while also fearing reprisals for his knowledge of the going ons in the Indonesian jungle.

 So what did Herrera see?
-If his story is true, we must assume that these men were piloting an [[ARV]], an [[Alien Reproduction Vehicle]], and we must now realize that these [[ARV]]'s are real and utilized by shadow US military factions.
+If his story is true, we must assume that these men were piloting an [[Alien Reproduction Vehicle|ARV]], an [[Alien Reproduction Vehicle]], and we must now realize that these [[Alien Reproduction Vehicle|ARV]]'s are real and utilized by shadow US military factions.

 00;11;38;26 - 00;12;11;17
 Gerb